WHOIGit/amplify-storage-utils/README.md

 ## Design

+### Core

 The core of the project is the `ObjectStore` abstract base class defined in `object.py`.
 This class defines the interface that all object store implementations must adhere to.
 The interface includes methods for storing, retrieving, deleting, and checking the existence of objects, as well as optionally listing the keys of all objects in the store.

+### Implementations

-Concrete implementations of the `ObjectStore` interface are provided for the following storage backends:
+Concrete implementations of the `ObjectStore` interface are provided for various storage backends:

 - In-memory dictionary (`DictStore`)
 - Filesystem (`FilesystemStore`)
 - Filesystem with hashed directory structure (`HashdirStore`)
 - SQLite database (`SqliteStore`)
-- S3-compatible object storage (`BucketStore` and `AsyncBucketStore`)
+- S3-compatible object storage (`BucketStore`)
+- Zip files (`ZipStore`)

+`asyncio` based implementations are available for some of these backends.

+### Utilities

+The `storage.utils` module provides utilities for working with multiple stores, including:

+- `FanoutStore` which replicates operations across a set of child stores
+- `CachingStore` in which a faster store can be used as a cache for a slower store
+- the `sync_stores` function for making two stores' contents identical

+`asyncio` versions of the utilities are provided in the `aioutils` module.

 ## Usage